 Saying Goodbye to Mary and South Wales

 After my walk, I came back to Mary’s place for lunch.
 She cooked nice vegetarian lasagne for me – the most delicious lasagne I have ever had.
 Her daughter and grandchildren came over to meet me.
 Mary wanted to introduce them to a software engineer from India.
 Over hearty conversations, we had food and said our goodbyes.

-Mary dropped me to the station, she again made sure that she did not take the expressway but the old roads so that I can enjoy the black mountains a bit more.
+Mary dropped me at the station, she again made sure that she did not take the expressway but the old roads so that I can enjoy the black mountains a bit more.
 She lamented the fact that Monmouth is no longer connected with rail network which it used to be once.

 I was emotional and I told Mary ‘When I get to your age, I wish I can live a life like yours – welcoming people into my home & my heart’.
 With a gentle hug, we parted ways, hoping to meet sometime somewhere again.